patrick204nqh/actioncable-subscription-test-client/README.md

 ## Introduction

 This project demonstrates a simple client setup for testing real-time data updates using GraphQL subscriptions with Rails ActionCable.
+Note that ActionCable requires a specific setup for WebSocket connections and testing subscriptions.

+## Why Set Up a Client for Testing?

+Setting up a client for testing is essential to:

+- Validate real-time data updates.
+- Debug issues with WebSocket connections and data handling.
+- Perform end-to-end testing of the subscription flow.

+## Limited Tool Support for GraphQL Subscriptions

+Currently, there are limited strong tools available for testing GraphQL subscriptions.
+Tools like GraphQL Playground and Insomnia provide basic support but may not fully support subscription features or require additional setup.
+Therefore, setting up a dedicated client ensures a more comprehensive testing environment.

 ## Prerequisites